All Episodes

 No, I'm okay.

-Let's go through some of the stuff you've said already because Yeah, I do think you know, these days they're picking up so many people for so many things that at home timeouts should be more extensive for these kids.
+Let's go through some of the stuff you've said already because yeah, I do think, you know, these days they're picking up so many people for so many things that at home timeout should be more extensive for these kids.

-You gotta, you know, tape their feet to the floor and tickle them.
+You got to, you know, tape their feet to the floor and tickle them.

-Like you gotta do things that are gonna prep them.
+Like you got to do things that are going to prep them.

-Well, yeah, and also too, I like I prepare my children, you know, for because you know, for like uh kidnappings and things like that, because with all the Netflix content and just content in general that needs to come out, you have to think that networks and streamers are gonna start to just do things for the content.
+And also, too, I like, I prepare my children, you know, for because, you know, for like kidnappings and things like that, because with all the Netflix content and just content in general, it needs to come out, you have to think that networks and streamers are going to start to just do things for the content.

 So they will just let a serial killer loose or just pay a dude to just kind of get out there and kidnap kids so they have the story.

-Well, you know, they just started a lot of those uh pediophiles that they're busting of it air at Target.
+Well, you know, they just started a lot of those pedia files that they're busting over there at Target.

 You've seen these TikToks.